Red-vented cockatoo: Behaviour and ecology

 The diet of red-vented cockatoos is mostly seeds, but they also eat fruit, flowers, and nectar.
 They even eat rice and corn, which is why they are considered pests.

 Nests are in tree cavities, mainly from February to June.
 Based on captive breeding, their clutch size is two or three white eggs.
 Incubation takes 28 days, and hatchlings remain in the nest for 9 to 10 weeks.

+Small flock of Red-vented Cockatoo.
+November 2025, Puerto Princesa City, Palawan.